stracker-phil/obsidian-thoughtforge/README.md

 - [ ] Enable the plugin "Git"
 	- [ ] Navigate to the Git settings: Adjust the author name and email (quite far down)

+**Use Obsidian Sync to use the Vault on multiple devices** (paid)

+- [ ] Enable the core plugin "Sync"
+	- [ ] Navigate to the Sync settings: Connect your Obsidian account

 ### 2. Explore Key Features

 - [ ] Learn about [[5-Knowledge/ThoughtForge/File and Folder Naming|file naming conventions]] (prefixes like @, !, ?, ~)